Euphrasiologist/oxygraphis/README.md

 Arguments:
   <INPUT_DSV>  An input DSV with three headers only: from, to, and weight.
-  [DELIMITER]  Specify the delimiter of the DSV; we assume tabs.

 Options:
+  -d, --delimiter [<DELIMITER>]  Specify the delimiter of the DSV; we assume tabs.
   -p, --plotbp                   Render an SVG bipartite graph plot.
+  -q, --plotbp2                  Render an SVG bipartite graph plot with proportional node size.
+  -d, --degrees                  Return the degrees of a bipartite graph.
-  -d, --degreedistribution     Return the degree distribution of a bipartite graph.
+  -e, --degreedistribution       Return the degree distribution of a bipartite graph.
   -b, --bivariatedistribution    Return the bivariate degree distribution of a bipartite graph.
-  -h, --help                   Print help information
+  -h, --help                     Print help
 ```

 The input must be a delimited file with three columns only: